FelixZY/curriculum-vitae-web/README.md

 This site uses GitHub pages for deployment.
 The release version of this site is available on the `gh-pages` branch.

-A new deployment can be created using the `npm deploy` command.
+A new deployment can be created using the `npm run deploy` command.

 ## License